zopefoundation/developer_docs/source/subversion-writable-checkouts.rst

 below.

-Depositing Your SSH Public Keys
+Depositing your SSH public keys
 ###############################

 When you're registered for public access, you'll get an email directing you to

     - https://cvs.zope.org/account.php

 where you can deposit your SSH public keys.
 Your key deposit is protected